 Campus Tours

-All prospective students who visit San Diego University for Integrative Studies receive a tour of the campus by the Admissions Officer.
-This includes a personal introduction to the administrative staff as wells as available students and faculty.
+All prospective students who visit San Diego University for Integrative Studies receive a tour of the campus by an Admissions Advisor.
+This includes a personal introduction to the administrative staff as well as available students and faculty.

 ACADEMIC COUNSELING